Lee Barnard: Southampton

 Barnard signed for Southampton on 22 January 2010 for an undisclosed fee, with Matt Paterson joining Southend.
 He had scored 17 goals in all competitions for Southend in the 2009–10 season.
 He made his debut the following day against Ipswich Town in the FA Cup in a 2–1 win.
 He made his league debut for the club on 26 January, against Brentford in a 1–1 draw.
 On 20 February, Barnard scored his debut league goals for Southampton, against title challengers Norwich City, scoring both goals in the 2–0 win which saw the end of Norwich's 11-match winning run.
 A week later he showed the same form as he netted a brace against Walsall in a 5–1 victory, and then scoring again three days later in the 5–0 win over Huddersfield Town.
+He was unable to contribute to Southampton winning the 2009–10 Football League Trophy as he was cup-tied.

 In the 2010–11 season he scored twice against Yeovil in a 3–0 victory and four days later scored the first goal in a 3–1 away win at AFC Bournemouth.
 He finished the season with 16 goals, but missed the last few weeks due to injury.

-AFC Bournemouth loan
+AFC Bournemouth (loan)

 On 18 August 2012, he joined AFC Bournemouth on loan until 1 January 2013.
 He made his Cherries debut on the same day, scoring the equalising goal in a 1–1 draw at Portsmouth.

-Oldham Athletic loan
+Oldham Athletic (loan)

 On 31 January 2013, he joined Oldham Athletic on loan for the rest of the season.
 Barnard scored on his debut against Walsall, giving Oldham Athletic the lead with a header from a Lee Croft cross.

-Southend United return
+Return to Southend United

 On 24 January 2014, he rejoined Southend United on loan until the end of the season with a view to a permanent transfer in the summer, when his contract at Southampton expired.

 On 17 May 2014, Southampton announced that Barnard would be released.
 It was subsequently revealed that Barnard had signed a one-year contract with Southend at the same time as signing his loan deal.

 On 1 June 2015, he was released by Southend United.